Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 Deer can hear up to frequencies of at least 30,000 hertz.
 Humans can only hear up to about 20,000 hertz.
 This enables them to be able to hear higher-pitched sounds better than us.

-They begin by storing fat around the internal organs and under their skin, which isolates and provide reserves of energy.
+They begin by storing fat around the internal organs and under their skin, providing energy reserves.
 This helps to protect them for the next few tough months.
 The deer will eat much more during summer and fall to enable the fat to build up for the winter.

-As winter arrives, fat works as a natural heat generator that helps the deer to be comfortable even when temperatures are very low.
+As winter arrives, fat works as a natural heat generator that helps the deer be comfortable even in freezing temperatures.